-Too much calcium dangerous for the body.
-Too much calcium is hazardous to the body because consequences are harmful.
+Too much calcium is dangerous for the body.
+Too much calcium is hazardous to the body because the consequences are harmful.
 Magnesium helps to change the situation.
-Unfortunately, 80 percent of the population in the USA are deficient in magnesium.
+Unfortunately, 80 percent of the population in the USA is deficient in magnesium.

 You would think that calcium helps to keep bones healthy and avoid osteoporosis.
 I believed in the same way and consumed calcium gluconate and Super Calcium from Tianshi, the global herbal company.
-Thankfully I did not have problems, but my friends did.
+Thankfully, I did not have problems, but my friends did.
 One girlfriend complained about the lump under her skin.
-Did I think that the heck it can be?
+Did I think what the heck it can be?

 Curiosity took over, and after reading research from prominent doctors such as Dr. Carolyn Dean, the author of The Magnesium Miracle, I understand why these lumps showed under her skin.

-Calcium is vital as other minerals are.
-There are calcium activities in the body such as
+Calcium is as vital as other minerals are.
+There are calcium activities in the body, such as

 - Enzymes require calcium ions as cofactors

-- Extracellular calcium participates managing potential difference across cell membranes
+- Extracellular calcium participates in managing potential differences across cell membranes

-- Calcium important to release of neurotransmitter from neurons
+- Calcium is essential to the release of neurotransmitters from neurons

 - Ca ions act as second messengers used in signal transduction

-- Calcium participates with ATP and magnesium in muscle contractions
+- Calcium competes with ATP and magnesium in muscle contractions

 - Calcium participates in vasodilation and vascular contraction